 The history of visual communication in art, graphic design, illustration and popular culture through theory and handson activities.
-The influence of political, social, technological and commercial forces in media will be discussed.
+The influence of political, social, technological

-DMA 009 Introduction to Digital Design
+DMA 009 Introduction to Digital Design 3.0 Units

 Introduction to digital tools used for the theory, practice and production of graphic design.
 Principles of color, resolution, pixels, vectors, image enhancement, layout, visual hierarchy, and typography.
 Emphasis on creating content using industry standards, including compliance with print and web specifications, and professional practices for presentation and communication skills.
 (Formerly ARTD 044)